RLOpenCatalyst/rg-doc/source/Features.rst

    **Note**: You need to select the researcher from the list.
 8. Navigate to the catalog through the left navigation menu and choose the  “View-O.U catalog” in the filter and enable the checkboxes which are at the right side of the products and click on “Assign to a project” button and on Successful completion of assign you can see green color toaster message.
 9. Login as Researcher <<Navigate to the project details page--you can see the assigned catalog products in the available products panel.
-   Choose the product and click on the “Launch Now” button.
+   Choose the product and click on the **Launch Now** button.
 Fill the required parameters in the form and launch it.
    **Note**: While creating the EC2 we need to enter the key pair name.
 Navigate to the keypairs through the left navigation menu.
 Click on the “+Create New” button.
 Fill the required parameters and click on the “Create key pair” button.
 New key pair was created.
 Now navigate to the available products panel.
 Choose EC2 product and fill the params and click on the “Launch Now” button.
 The product was launched successfully.

 **d.
 Tracking usage**